 - What are the possible side effects I could experience?

-- What are the possible adverse effects for my baby?
+- What are the possible adverse effects on my baby?

 - Do I need to tell my pediatrician about my new medication?